You, but better.

 Back to my parent’s basement, a day job, vocal therapy, and piano lessons for a year.

 When I got to Chicago, a friend helped me find a voice teacher who could help me.
-He taught Speech Level Singing, and for the first time in my life I felt like I was actually singing.
+He was from my world; a jingle singer who had performed with bands for years.
+With his help, and for the first time since I was 13 and began voice lessons with classical teachers, I felt like I was actually singing.

 So I took graduate vocal ped at Northern Illinois University, and set out to be a voice evangelist.

-For the nearly 20 years I was a freelance singer in Chicago, I did a lot of different gigs for music, money, and both.
-But basically, I taught band singers during the week and sang with society bands on the weekends.
+For the nearly 20 years I was a freelance singer in Chicago, I did a lot of different kinds of gigs for music, money, and both.
+But, Big Picture?
+I taught band singers during the week and sang with society bands on the weekends.

 If you want to know about how NVM came about, you can read the story on the About NVM page.
 I wrote Money Notes: How to Sing High, Loud, Healthy and Forever in 2016.
 It’s about Neuro-Vocal Method, and about microphone singing.